itucsdb1936/itucsdb1936/docs/source/user/member2.rst

 			  Remove Personnel Icon

-But if you want to delete more than one person, you should use the remove personnel button.
+But if you want to delete more than one personnel, you should use the remove personnel button.

 	.. figure:: RemoveMultiplePersonnelButton.png
 			  :scale: 40 %